 Furnace Repairs Or Furnace Replacement?

 In most cases, a problem with your household furnace can easily be repaired.
 However, the day might come when you need to replace your furnace entirely.
 Furnace replacement can be quite expensive, so it’s important to invest in proper maintenance to increase your furnace’s lifespan.
-Most furnaces last anywhere from 15 to 25 years, but even a high-quality furnace will eventually reach the end up its life and need to be replaced.
+Most furnaces last anywhere from 15 to 20 years, but even a high-quality furnace will eventually reach the end of its life and need to be replaced.
+We typically see a furnace last about 18 years.
 If your aging furnace has needed frequent repairs over the last couple of years, you may want to start thinking about replacing it.
 In most cases, however, all you need are some basic repairs to get your furnace working again and keep your house warm throughout the winter.